 d.
 Were you relying on a network of links?

 Did you knowingly build a network of artificial links either through a network of private-owned blogs, directories, etc?
-Or was there any one mass link generation tactic you used?
+Or was there any mass link generation tactic you used?
 There’s a high chance that Google/Bing sniffed out and detected the links as “fake” and devalued those sites.
+You might want to revisit how you build links keeping in mind some other link building strategies.

 So that concludes the Quadrant and the various possibilities that lie under each Quadrant.
 We will be updating this post from time to time with newer possible reasons, as and when Google updates their algorithm.
 So do keep checking back.
 If you have a client who tells you, “why have my Google rankings suddenly dropped“, this is the article you want to refer.